 3 Common Cardiac Issues

-The three cardiac issues that normally arise are:
+The three types cardiac issues that normally arise typically involve:

-- Heart Blockages – blockages in vessels that supply the heart with blood (coronary artery blockages), this looks like a heart attack.
+- Coronary Artery Issues – blockages or spasms in vessels that supply the heart with blood (coronary artery blockages), which will compromise the heart’s ability to beat effectively

 How To Do A Cardiac Assessment